 Remove the fuel supply line.
 For pressure-jet gas burner: Remove the gas supply pipe.

 Escaping gas leads to a risk of explosion.
-Check all gas connections for tightness.
+Test the tightness of all gas connections.

 2. Undo screws (A) and remove burner with burner plate (B).